ids/cluster-builder/docs/README_CoreOS.md

 The VMware install process is nearly identical to the ESXi documented below except for the following modifications:

 * The DHCP server on the provisioner isn't assigned the static IPs for the nodes.
 It works best to use the VMware built in DHCP, so we bundle the __tftpserver__ and __nextserver__ into the static reservations that are added to __vmnet2/dhcpd.conf__ file.
 The DHCP server on the provisioner is still enabled to support the PXE booting.
 * Resolvable DNS names are required.
 For portability I use my AWS Route 53 domain to create the records for the Fusion cluster... that way no matter where my laptop is, the nodes will resolve.
 Putting these names into the __/etc/hosts__ file on the host doesn't work.
-Feel free to use the existing DNS names and addresses in Fusion, they will work.
+Feel free to use the same DNS names and addresses as in the example hosts files, they will resolve to the Fusion network on your local machine.

 > See the [demo-core-privisioner](../clusters/eg/demo-core-provisioner/hosts) and [demo-core](../clusters/eg/demo-core/hosts) examples for CoreOS VMware Fusion deployment.